GiuliaTeggi/web-performance-notes/README.md

 - Set reasonable goals based on audit
 - Test production build against perf budget (can test with different server and browsers configs).
 Check where bottlenecks are.

- Perf budgets are unique to each project and its requirements + can change over time
+ Perf budgets are unique to each project and its requirements + can change over time.

  ## Optimizing images